-General FAQs
+FAQs

 The Montessori Method allows children to develop naturally and fully, each at their own pace and rhythm, according to their individual capabilities.
 Under the guidance of a certified Montessori teacher, in a specially prepared environment and using carefully designed materials, children are given the opportunity to learn in the best ways – by choice and discovery.

 The children’s innate love of learning is encouraged by giving them opportunities to engage in spontaneous, meaningful activities.
 In Montessori, learning is joyful, empowering, and tailored to each child’s individual learning style.
-The Montessori classroom provides a prepared environment where children are free to respond to their natural tendencies and interests, as well as the necessary tools for successful future learning and living within a community.
+The Montessori classroom provides an environment where children are free to respond to their natural tendencies and interests, as well as the necessary tools for successful future learning and living within a community.

 A key element of Montessori education is that it emphasizes “learning how to learn.”
 Montessori encourages students to think, not simply to memorize, reproduce on tests, and forget.
 Learning the right answers may get you through a test, but learning how to learn will get you successfully through life.